qmacro/managed-associations-in-cap/flow.md

 > Important: As it stands, this to-many managed association isn't quite right.
 Given that there's only a single scalar value that can be specified for `books_ID`, how on earth could we relate an author to more than one book?

-## Fix the to-many managed association
+## 11 Fix the to-many managed association

+Branch: `11-fix-the-to-many-managed-association`.

 The to-many managed association won't work for what we want, we can't relate an author to more than one book.
 The association is only half-baked at this point anyway, as we can see from the warnings that are emitted.
 Let's address that now, by adding the `on` condition that the warnings mentioned.